MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/distribute-lob-apps-to-enterprises.md

 > [!NOTE]
 > When changing an app to **Retail distribution**, you'll need to complete the [age ratings questionnaire](age-ratings.md) if you haven't done so already, even if the app will not be available for new acquisitions.

-## Distribute LOB apps through sideloading

-Making apps available to an enterprise through Microsoft Store for Business or Microsoft Store for Education ensures that the app has been signed by the Store and complies with the standard Store Policies.

-In some cases, companies may not want their LOB apps to be submitted through Partner Center (such as for compliance reasons or for apps that need additional capabilities).
-In this case, the enterprise can deploy apps directly to machines via sideloading, without using Microsoft Store for Business or Microsoft Store for Education.

-For more info, see [Sideload LOB apps in Windows 10](https://docs.microsoft.com/windows/application-management/sideload-apps-in-windows-10).